Introduction

 For people writing rules

-- Rule APIs - gives the API available when writing rules.
+• Build APIs - documentation for the APIs available when writing rules.

 For people integrating with Buck2